garciadelcastillo/stats-js/README.md

 A JS library for basic statistics, mostly for learning-by-doing.

-Developed as a companion to @mcconvil 's  STAT-100 Spring 2024 at Harvard University.
+Developed as a companion to [@mcconvil's](https://github.com/mcconvil) 's  STAT-100 Spring 2024 at Harvard University.

 The main library is `stats.js`.
 Install dependencies running `npm i`.